ROSS, PICKAWAY, HIGHLAND, FAYETTE JOINT SOLID WASTE MANAGEMENT DISTRICT

 Goal #7 – prepare a market development strategy (optional)

 In order to meet the above goals the district must document an array of measurements, evaluations and inventories.
 There is a great deal of information gathered, analysis and projections made to be written in a Plan (Goal #6).
 This Plan, covering at least 15 years, is updated and approved by OEPA every five years.
-Ohio EPA approved the Third Revision of the RPHF Solid Waste Plan on April 21, 2006.
-Work on the next revision will have OEPA approval by October 21, 2012.
+Ohio EPA approved the Fourth Revision of the RPHF Solid Waste Plan on August 24, 2012.
+Work on the next revision will have OEPA approval by February 24, 2019.

 The 15 year projections include population, waste generation, composition of the waste stream, landfill capacities and waste reduction percentages.
 The Plan must also include detailed strategies demonstrating compliances with the goals listed above and the mechanism(s) to fund implementation of the Plan once approved.